Sweet Insanity: Rejection and availability

 Two iterations of Sweet Insanity were presented to Sire Records, in 1990 and 1991, and both mixes were rejected due to the inclusion of "Smart Girls" and Landy's lyrics.
 According to Sire executive Howard Klein, "If [Sweet Insanity] was pathetic, Eugene Landy's lyrics were full of psychological mumbo jumbo.
 When Wilson brought the tapes in, I thought it was a joke, but it wasn't.
 It was awful."
 Sire then agreed to release Wilson from his contract.

 Among the original Sweet Insanity tracks, "Country Feeling" was included on the 1991 charity album For Our Children.
 A limited-release cassette single of "Smart Girls" was also produced.
 The rest of the album has since been bootlegged, with CD copies of the album distributed by the bootleg labels Vigotone and Invasion Unltd [sic] in 1993.

-In 2004, rerecorded and slightly rewritten versions of "Rainbow Eyes", "Make a Wish", and "Don't Let Her Know She's an Angel" were included on Wilson's album Gettin' In over My Head.
-The album also included rerecordings of "Save the Day" (retitled "Fairy Tale") and "Let's Stick Together" (retitled "The Waltz"), which were not on Sweet Insanity, but dated from the same era.
-In 2006, a rerecording of "The Spirit of Rock and Roll" was included on a limited-release CD compilation, Songs from Here & Back.
+In 2004, re-recorded and slightly rewritten versions of "Rainbow Eyes", "Make a Wish", and "Don't Let Her Know She's an Angel" were included on Wilson's album Gettin' In over My Head.
+The album also included re-recordings of "Save the Day" (retitled "Fairy Tale") and "Let's Stick Together" (retitled "The Waltz"), which were not on Sweet Insanity, but dated from the same era.
+In 2006, a re-recording of "The Spirit of Rock and Roll" was included on a limited-release CD compilation, Songs from Here & Back.

 Critical reception

-Sweet Insanity was critically panned by those who heard the record at the time.
-One of the few writers who enjoyed the album was music journalist Bill Holdship, who, in 1991, praised Sweet Insanity as "a wonderful album" and an improvement upon Brian Wilson.
-Holdship later reported that Wilson's fans were angered by the favorable review and sent Holdship several death threats in response.
+Sweet Insanity was critically panned by many listeners who heard the record when it first circulated.
+One writer who liked the album was music journalist Bill Holdship, who, in 1991, praised Sweet Insanity as "a wonderful album" and an improvement upon Brian Wilson.

-In his 2007 book The Greatest Music Never Sold, author Dan Leroy wrote that several of the Sweet Insanity songs suggest that "Wilson's muse was still very much intact and functioning", although "it's fair to say that there is no composition in the Beach Boys' or Brian Wilson's history that has inspired so much enmity as 'Smarts Girls.'"
+In his 2007 book The Greatest Music Never Sold, author Dan Leroy wrote that several of the Sweet Insanity songs suggest that "Wilson's muse was still very much intact and functioning", although "it's fair to say that there is no composition in the Beach Boys' or Brian Wilson's history that has inspired so much enmity as 'Smart Girls.'"
 In the 2014 book The Greatest Albums You'll Never Hear, contributor Matthew Horton praised Sweet Insanity for having "plentiful merits", despite some "missteps".

-Brett Milano of the Boston Phoenix regarded Sweet Insanity as among Wilson's "best post-'60s albums".
+Brett Milano of the Boston Phoenix regarded Sweet Insanity as among Wilson's "best post-'60s albums...For the first time since Til I Die', he's writing directly about his breakdown and recovery...Landy may have written these lyrics, but it hardly matters; Wilson didn't write the lyrics to Pet Sounds either."

 AllMusic reviewer Matthew Greenwald wrote, "Most of the record is overbaked both lyrically and musically, with a feeling of sitting in on a therapy session rather than a recording.
 Some of it is unlistenable, and the mark of Brian Wilson only surfaces rarely.
 For diehard collectors and the brave of heart."